basho-labs/little_riak_book/en/04-operators.md

 ```

 Without any data, adding a node to a cluster is a quick operation.
 However, with large amounts of
-data to be transfered to a new node, it can take quite a while before the service is available.
+data to be transferred to a new node, it can take quite a while before the service is available.

 <h3>Status Options</h3>